Every small-business owner should be acquainted with the profound yet simple principles contained in the Theory of Constraints.

 - Subordinate everything else to the constraint.
 Pace all other related tasks and processes to the capacity of the constraint—the weakest step.
 Do not let preceding processes over-produce causing a build-up of work-in-process.

 - Elevate the constraint.
 Make the task a non-constraint by reducing the load or demand on it.
-The constraint is the most expensive step in a system or process because it restricts throughput of the entire system.
+The constraint is the most expensive step in a system or process because it restricts the throughput of the entire system.
 Ensure that the constraint is creating output committed for use or sale today, and not for inventory.
 Inspect items approaching the constraint to ensure only good-quality inputs are utilizing its limited capacity.
 Find alternatives to reduce demand on the constraint.
 For example, buy another piece of equipment or move some of the workload to another system.
 By doing these things, you elevate the task to a non-constraint.

 - Look for a new constraint.
 When a task is elevated—no longer the weakest point of the system—look for the new constraint that has taken its place.
-Some other task or step will now be the slowest part of the process.
+Another task or step will now be the slowest part of the process.
 Thus, by always focusing efforts on the weak links and bottlenecks of your business, you get the maximum benefit from your improvement efforts.
 The most frequent constraint of many small businesses is insufficient sales.
 Product demand drives all other processes.
 Get your sales up and keep them as steady as possible!

 Bear in mind that your objective is not just to eliminate the bottleneck of a particular process, but to elevate any system—in a sequence of systems—that constrains the throughput of the business as a whole